segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

   // ...
   flushPolicies: policies,
 });
-// If we detect the user disconnects from the network remove all flush policies,
+// If Segment detects the user disconnect from the network, Segment removes all flush policies.
 // That way the Segment client won't keep attempting to send events to Segment but will still
 // store them for future upload.
 // If the network comes back up, the Segment client adds the policies back.